Jose Mari Chan : Getting to Know the Man Behind the Music

 One of my favorite duets!
 The female vocalist is popular singer Janet Basco.
 (Love the way he sings "rolled into one"!)

-This is Jose Mari Chan’s most popular Christmas song.
-The female vocalist is his daughter Liza (now married with kids).
+This is Joe Mari’s most popular Christmas song.
+The female vocalist is his married daughter Liza.

-Jose Mari Chan wrote this for a bank commercial in the ‘70s.
+Joe Mari wrote this for a bank commercial in the ‘70s.

-Jose Mari Chan wrote this station I.D. jingle for the now-defunct TV station Banahaw Broadcasting Corp.
+Joe Mari wrote this station I.D. jingle for the now-defunct TV station Banahaw Broadcasting Corp.
 (BBC2).

 We're on the road